Sign up Now

 Provide the current, or most recent, tuition and fees schedule published by the school.

-We may require you to submit additional documents if your responses on the online application indicate that they are relevant.
+We may require you to submit additional documents if your responses on the online application indicate that they're relevant.

-You should only submit these documents if we list them on the “Supporting Documents” page of the online application.
+Only submit these if we list them on the “Supporting Documents” page of the online application.

 - Verification of Exceptional Financial Need (EFN) Status